Biography of Charles Dickens

 1831: Dickens begins work as a reporter for “The Mirror of Parliament” edited by his uncle J.M.
 Barrow.

-1832: Reporter at the “True Sun” newspaper.
+1832: He becomes a reporter at the “True Sun” newspaper.
 Illness prevents him attending auditions at Covent Garden.

 1834: Becomes reporter on the “Morning Chronicle” and meets Catherine Hogarth.
 Takes rooms at 13 Furnival’s Inn, Holborn.